Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 10. Find A Good Spot

 Find a good spot to set up.
 Look for an area of high elevation with some cover to conceal you if that is possible.
-Also, take the wind into consideration and make sure that you are downwind of the area you want to target.
+Also, consider the wind and make sure that you are downwind of the area you want to target.
 Hunting coyotes at night is also a good hunting strategy.

 Hunting Coyotes On Public Land